8192K/nvidia-fan-controller/README.md

 Please make sure that these are installed on your system.

-Also, make sure that you've enabled manual fan control on your system.
+Also, make sure that you've enabled manual fan control on your system if you are using an X server (Wayland users don't need to do anything).

 This can be done by using the `nvidia-xconfig` command-line utility:

 ```
 nvidia-xconfig --cool-bits=4